-The AHS should be set via the DIP switch on the main board (Refer to 10.1).
+The AHS should be set in For seviceman mode.
 The AHS is only controlled by the master unit.
 When the master unit operates in DHW mode, the AHS can only be used for producing domestic hot water; When the master unit operates in heating mode, the AHS can only operate in heating mode.

-1) When the AHS is set to be valid only in heating mode, it will be turned on in the following conditions:

-a.
-The BACKUPHEATER function is enabled on wired controller;
+- 1) When the AHS is set to be valid only in heating mode, it will be turned on in the following conditions: - a.
+The Backup heater function is enabled on wired controller; - b.

-b.
 The master unit operates in heating mode.
-When the inlet water temperature or ambient temperature is too low while the target leaving water temperature is too high, the AHS will be turned on automatically.

-2) When the AHS is set to be valid in heating mode and DHW mode, it will be turned on in following conditions:

-When the master unit operates in heating mode, conditions for turning on the AHS is same as 1); When the master unit operates in DHW mode, if T5 or the ambient temperature is too low while the target T5 temperature is too high, the AHS will be turned on automatically.

-3) When the AHS is valid, the operation of the AHS is controlled by M1M2.
+When the inlet water temperature or ambient temperature is too low while the target leaving water temperature is too high, the AHS will be turned on automatically. - 2) When the AHS is set to be valid in heating mode and DHW mode, it will be turned on in following conditions: When the master unit operates in heating mode, conditions for turning on the AHS is same as 1); When the master unit operates in DHW mode, if T5 or the ambient temperature is too low while the target T5 temperature is too high, the AHS will be turned on automatically. - 3) When the AHS is valid, the operation of the AHS is controlled by M1M2.
 When M1M2 closes, the AHS is turned on.
-When the master unit operates in DHW mode, the AHS can not be turned on by closing M1 M2.
+When the master unit operates in DHW mode, the AHS can not be turned on by closing M1M2.